chamarasanjeewa/croppie-react/README.md

 ```
 ### Documentation

 ##### Options
  ------------
+Sample object ...

  ```
  {
-     boundry: { //Default will default to the size of the container
+    boundry: { //Defaults to size of container
          width: 300,
          height: 300
     },
-     customClassstring: 'yourCustomClass' // Default will be '',
+    customClassstring: 'any string',
-     enableExif: false, // Enable exif orientation reading.
+    enableExif: false,
-                              // Tells Croppie to read exif orientation from the image data and orient
-                              // the image correctly before rendering to the page.
-Requires exif.js
-    enableOrientation: false // Enable or disable support for specifying a custom orientation when binding images
+    enableOrientation: false
-    enableResize:
+    enableResize: false,
+    .... // more to be added
  }
  ```